Components of Romantic Relationships: The 5 C’s.

 Compassion

-Whenever relationships don’t work, it’s almost always that either or both partners are not looking at the other person’s point of view and appreciating the how and why they feel as they do.
-Such an investment of emotional attention and willingness requires compassion.
 It’s at this point that a circular dependency kicks in: To make the investment of compassion, one usually relies on a sense of commitment (both offered and received).
 And one doesn’t feel a desire (or need) to express commitment without seeing evidence of compassion.

 But this perception is not Real (in the Lacanian sense of the word).
 Compassion is a “frame of mind,” in that people naturally develop this sense as a byproduct of the human condition.
 The degree in which they may use or suppress this instinct is often rooted in psychological biases at another level, beyond the scope of this paper.

-There’s also confirmation bias, where one simply has it set in their minds that they are being victimized by their partner.
-(Those with strong personalities are often accused of such behaviors.)
 It’s also invariably the case that each side thinks they are considering the other person’s side, but it’s the other side that doesn’t recognize them.
-This is an important aspect to conflict resolution because compatibility is a very important factor in the equation.
+This is exceedingly common, and is an important aspect to conflict resolution because compatibility is a very important factor in the equation.
 At the end of the day, true and authentic compassion usually results in less conflict during disagreements and a shorter path to resolution.

 Compatibility

-Evaluating the degree of compatibility is obviously highly subjective, and therefore difficult to measure.
-The key to getting a realistic perspective on compatibility is understanding your own sense of what is important to you.
-Younger people are more elastic and resilient, often finding new experiences exhilarating, bringing them closer to their partners with whom they’ve shared those experiences.
 By contrast, studies show that older people become more set in their ways, have established their personal identities, and are less eager to change for the benefit of another, yet paradoxically expect potential partners to meld into their lives.
 One study cited a couple in their 50s who’d been together for 30 years.
 The man said, “When we were young, we grew together; and when we’re much older, it’ll be fine to just be together.”

 While sharing big-picture values and histories may be a good foundation for many couples, it’s the Tuesday and Thursday evenings that are better forecasting tools for how well people get along on a day-to-day basis.
 Special events don’t draw out people’s normal, natural behaviors, especially when they don’t know each other well enough.
 In a survey, one subject said, “If you can see a movie and have a good, stimulating discussion — regardless of whether you agree on your reviews — then this is a sign of strong compatibility.
 If you are deeply moved by a film and your partner is not, then there is a potential for incompatibility.”